etingof/talks/devconf-ironic-and-edgy/source/index.rst

 * Bare Metal provisioning at the Edge
 * Ironic at the Edge: now and in the future

+..
+Things to talk about ^

+  In this talk we are going to explain what this Edge effort means, why it is important and generally desired by OpenStack operators.

+  We will go on explaining the bare metal management, challenges and possibly solutions in the Edge context.

+  At ironic, we seem to have multiple areas to address and improve for the Edge cloud purposes.
+We are planning to explain the anticipated and ongoing work in that regard.

 Why Edge Cloud
 ==============